The minimum degree of $(K_s, K_t)$-co-critical graphs: Proof of Theorem

 \begin{proof} Suppose there exists an edge $e $ in $G_b[B]$ such that every vertex in $ U$ is blue-complete to $e$.
 Then $G[U]$ has no blue edges.
 Thus $U_1$ and $U_2$ are stable sets in $G$, and so $\chi(G[U])\le2$, which contradicts Claim~\ref{chiU}. \end{proof}

 {\bf Claim\refstepcounter{counter} \arabic{counter}.} $U$ is not blue-complete to $B$ and $G_b[B]$ has at least two edges.

-\begin{proof} Suppose $U$ is blue-complete to $B$ or $G_b[B]$ has at most one edge.
-In either case, $G[U]$ has no blue edges by \cref{lem:blue}(b) and the fact that $G_b$ is $K_4$-free.
-Thus $U_1$ and $U_2$ are stable sets in $G$, and so $\chi(G[U])\le2$, contrary to Claim~\ref{chiU}. \end{proof}
+\begin{proof} Suppose $U$ is blue-complete to $B$.
+Since $G_b$ is $K_4$-free, we see that $G[U]$ has no blue edges.
+Thus $U_1$ and $U_2$ are stable sets in $G$, and so $\chi(G[U])\le2$, contrary to Claim~\ref{chiU}.
+This proves that $U$ is not blue-complete to $B$.
+By Claim~\ref{note} and \cref{lem:blue}(b), $ G_b[B]$ has at least one edge. \end{proof}